Compare Masters Programs in International Relations in Tunisia 2019

 Tunisia (Arabic: تونس Tūnis) officially known as the Tunisian Republic (Arabic: الجمهورية التونسية al-Jumhūriyyah at-Tūnisiyyah), is a country in Northern Africa that has a Mediterranean Sea coastline in the very centre of Mediterranean Africa.
 Since gaining independence from the French in 1956, Tunisian education sector has shown great progress.
 The admission process is centrally controlled through the national university orientation system.

-The one-year "Mediterranean Studies" programme of the Master in Advanced European and International Studies - bilingual (English/French) takes place in Nice, Tunis and Istanbul. [+]
+The one-year "Mediterranean Studies" programme of the Master in Advanced European and International Studies - bilingual (English/French) takes place in Nice, Tunis and Is

 "Learning and living the Mediterranean"

 The "Mediterranean studies" branch of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
-Its objective is to give students an overarching, encompassing the vision of the political, social, economic, and cultural challenges of today’s world and the mediterranean landscape.
+Its objective is to give students an overarching vision of the political, social, economic, and cultural challenges of today’s world and the mediterranean landscape.

 The MAEIS is a one-year programme, subdivided into three terms plus an optional internship (3-6 months).